dinesh0430/notes-for-learning/DAX/filtering and contexts notes.md

 their row count, it indicates that the filter propagates as a chain starting from the concerned table and growing to all related ("One to Many") tables and stops if it encounters "Many to One" relationships.

+#### Table Expansion

+We have seen that the Artist table's filter propagates in the direction of "One to Many".

+One thing to note is that Artist table also **doesn't** have any table expansion scope, because it doesn't have any many-to-one relationship.

+> Expanded Tables: Expanded tables happen in the direction of many-to-one.
+This means that when you use a column from a related table on the "many" side within an expression that involves the "one" side table, the "many" side table is logically expanded to include columns from the "one" side table.
+This allows you to use columns from related tables without explicitly joining them.

+Table expansion and the ability to use RELATED() to access the columns from the expanded tables only works when there is any active row context.

+Example:
+  - Artist Table:
+    - Filter Propagation (if a filter is put in the filter context):

+      Artist table will go two ways for filter propagation:
+      - Artist -> Album -> Track
+      - Artist -> Tour -> Show

+    - Table Expansion (other tables' columns you can use from RELATED() in a row context):
+      - NONE, because Artist doesn't have any many-to-one relationship